chmarsaws/realtime-web-analytics-workshop/README.md

 7. You're now ready to proceed with Module 1.
 Use the Cloud9 Environment whenever you need to access any of the artifacts from the workshop git repository or run the python scripts.

-**Note:**  The Cloud9 Environment will automatically turn off after being idle for 30 minutes, so you might need to restart it by accessing it through the AWS console if you've been idle.
+**Note:**  The Cloud9 Environment will automatically turn off after being idle for 30 minutes, so you might need to restart it by accessing it through the AWS console.

 </p></details>